amazon-ion/ion-docs/_books/ion-1-1/src/modules/system_module.md

 ```
 Produces a non-null, unannotated timestamp at various levels of precision.
 When `offset` is absent, the result has unknown local offset; offset `0` denotes UTC.
+The arguments to this macro may not be any null value.

 > [!NOTE]
 > TODO [ion-docs#256](https://github.com/amazon-ion/ion-docs/issues/256) Reconsider offset semantics, perhaps default should be UTC.